blabla1337/skf-flask/skf/markdown/code_examples/java/16-code_example--SQL_Query--.md

         preparedStatement.setInt(2, employeeId);
     }

-    // Always use parametrized queries with prepared statements.
+    // Always use parameterized queries with prepared statements.
     // For example, with Hibernate (HQL) named parameters

     :::java